 The concentration explores the world of visual communication and modern media through observation and practical application.
-Each student is encouraged to consider their calling and career goals by taking a diverse array of courses that explore various fields and techniques found within the converging mediums of filmmaking, journalism, and theater.
+Each student is encouraged to consider his or her calling and career goals by taking courses that explore various fields and techniques found within the converging mediums of filmmaking, journalism, and theater.
 Students will apply their skills through various practicums such as producing film projects, writing for the school newspaper, and working on theatrical productions.
-The department's focus on media convergence helps prepare students for careers in many areas including film, television, and new media production; traditional and online journalism; public relations; and the theatrical world.
+The department's multi-disciplinary focus helps prepare students for careers in many areas including film, television, and new media production; traditional and online journalism; public relations; and the theatrical world.